What Is Fluoride?

 Our saliva, which also contains calcium and phosphate, coats our teeth and replenishes some of the minerals our enamel lost.
 This is where fluoride steps in.
 When we use toothpaste or drink water containing fluoride, it becomes incorporated into our saliva.
 After the fluoride is absorbed by our teeth, it combines with the calcium and phosphate also absorbed from our saliva, forming fluoroapatite crystals.
 These fluoroapatite crystals are incredibly strong and protect our teeth by resisting cavity formation.
 Fluoroapatite can even rebuild the damage caused by early cavities.

 Cavities do not stop spreading on their own.
 Once a cavity has moved from the enamel to the dentin (the inner layer of the tooth), it can no longer be reversed and will only continue to spread.
 When cavities are left to grow, they move closer to the nerves in the center of our teeth, causing pain and infection.
-If left untreated, infection can spread to other parts of our bodies (like the brain and heart) and can contribute to other health conditions.
-In severe cases, tooth infection that spreads to other parts of the body can become life-threatening.
+If left untreated, infection can spread to other parts of our bodies (like the brain and heart) and in severe cases can become life-threatening.
 As beneficial as fluoride is, it is only effective in the enamel and cannot prevent cavities on its own.
 Consistent home care, dietary considerations, and regular dental exams and cleanings should also be carried out to prevent cavities.

 Types of Fluoride